clemsonciti/workshop-python-intro-to-hadoop/index.md

 title: Introduction to HPC on the Palmetto Cluster
 ---

+> ## Learning objectives {.objectives}
+>
+> By the end of this workshop, you will be able to
+>
+> 1. Accomplish essential tasks such as logging in to the cluster
+>     and transfering files to and from the cluster.
+> 2. Understand how to use software tools available on the cluster
+>     and install you own tools.
+> 3. Run interactive jobs and schedule batch jobs on the cluster.
+> 4. Consult the [User Guide]() and other resources to
+>     successfully use the cluster for your own work.

 > ## Prerequesites {.prereq}
 >
 > Learners need to be familiar with the unix filesystem,